w3ctag/privacy-principles/README.md

 We will be building on the work of the Ethical Web Principles which lays down an ethical framework for the web.
 The goal of a privacy model for the web should be aligned with the goal of that document: to ensure that the web provides **a net positive social benefit to humanity**.

-Periodically, and before working drafts are published, the task force will check in with an oversight group consisting of the TAG and PInG chairs and and team contacts for approval and comment.
+Periodically, and before working drafts are published, the task force will check in with an oversight group consisting of the TAG and PInG chairs and team contacts for approval and comment.

 This effort will happen in a public repo and with public comments.